swcarpentry/python-novice-gapminder/_episodes/08-data-frames.md

 wealth_score = mask_higher.aggregate('sum',axis=1)/len(data.columns)
 wealth_score
 ~~~
-By using lambda, we can create one-line functions to apply to dataframes..
+By using lambda, we can create one-line functions to apply to dataframes.
 This code block applies a
 lambda function to x.
 The format used is `lambda variable: function` in which the function uses
 the variable defined on the left side of the colon.
 For each value of x, we are applying the conditional
 checking if x is greater than the mean of all values of x.